-My kids have break for nine more days.
-If you need ideas for some simple activities to keep them busy over the school break, I’ve put together a helpful list.
+If you need ideas for some simple activities to keep your children busy over the school break, I’ve put together a helpful list.
 Many of these activities kids can do independently.
 Writing this list gave me a few ideas too.

 School Break Activities for Kids